- be_ixf; php_sdk; php_sdk_1.4.18

 Optional Courses

-SPAN 511 - Gramatica Avanzada
+SPAN 511 - Gramática Avanzada

-Staff – 1 credit
+Dr. Rachel Shively – 1 credit

 Addresses selected topics in Spanish grammar, with particular focus on grammatical difficulties for English speakers with the goal of helping students improve proficiency in the language.
 Course conducted entirely in Spanish.